8 Level-1 Initial Channel Analysis

 Data access in ArcGIS Pro

 1. Fluvgeo toolbox requires the use of a mapped drive for accessing the data in ArcGIS Pro.
-CNC connection will create errors with some of the Fluvgeo tools.
+UNC connection will create errors with some of the Fluvgeo tools.

 2. Work on project on the local drive and when completed move to final location.
 Local processing in ArcGIS Pro is preferred.